Table of contents

 - annotated – shows the message, author and the tag object followed by the commit

 A lightweight tag can be use for marking a version or some specific commits that you will need to use later on — like a temporary object label.
 It does not contain extra information.

 Annotated tags can contain a message, author and date different than the commit that they are pointing to — like describing a release without making a release commit.

-The Git add-on will show the most recent tags if no filter is set.
-If the filter is set, the Git add-on will use it and will display the tags sorted in ascending order by date.
+The Git Integration for Jira app will show the last 3 and first tags if no filter is set.
+If the filter is set, the Git for Jira app will use it and will display the tags sorted in ascending order by date.

 If there are several git tags listed, click the more... label link to expand the list in increments of five tags.